dotnet/docs/docs/core/extensions/dependency-injection.md

 - <xref:Microsoft.AspNetCore.Components.WebAssembly.Hosting.WebAssemblyHostBuilder.CreateDefault%2A?displayProperty=nameWithType>
 - <xref:Microsoft.Maui.Hosting.MauiApp.CreateBuilder%2A?displayProperty=nameWithType>

-After creating a builder from any of these APIs, the `IServiceCollection` has services defined by the framework depending on [how the host was configured](generic-host.md#host-configuration).
+After creating a builder from any of these APIs, the `IServiceCollection` has services defined by the framework, depending on [how the host was configured](generic-host.md#host-configuration).
 For apps based on the .NET templates, the framework could register hundreds of services.

 The following table lists a small sample of these framework-registered services: